amath-idm/controlling-covid19-ttq/fig5_projections/README.md

-# Fig. 4: Impact of testing, tracing, and quarantine
+# Fig. 5: Comparison between observed epidemic trends and projected scenarios from 1 June to 31 August 2020

-This folder contains the code for reproducing Fig. 4 of the paper.
+This folder contains the code for reproducing Fig. 5 of the paper.
 The files are as follows:

-- `fig4_plot.py` -- the script file that generates the figure.
+- `plot_fig5.py` -- the script file that generates the figure.
-- `create_sim.py` -- configures the simulation for `run_scenarios.py`.
+- `create_sim.py` -- configures the simulation for `run_fig5.py`.
-- `run_scenarios.py` -- runs the simulations for Fig. 4.
+- `run_fig5.py` -- runs the simulations for Fig. 5.
-- `analyze_scenarios.py` -- analyzes and parses simulations.
-- `sensitivity_scenarios_sep28_final.df` -- the output of `analyze_scenarios.py` representing the data plotted in Fig. 4A.
-- `reopening_sweeps_sep28_final.df` -- the output of `analyze_scenarios.py` representing the data plotted in Fig. 4B.
+- `fig5.msims` -- cached simulation results (the output of `run_fig5.py`).
+- `kc_data` -- additional data used for this analysis.